sofakid/Skoarcery/README.md

 SuperCollider already has well known objects called Score, Note, Chord, etc..
 So here we use skoar, noat, choard, etc..

-You just thought I was being cute?
-Well that's important too: Skoar is a performance.
+You thought I was just being cute?

 Skoar
 =====